cpwardell/barplot3d/README.md

 # 3dbarplot

 R package for creating 3D barplots.
+Read the documentation or included vignette for full details.

 Easily make beautiful 3D barplots like this: